 4. make a conscious effort to see the world (or at least my class) through my students’ eyes.

-To further my personal and professional development, I will:
+To further my own personal and professional development, I will:

 1. read at least one book per month about history and/or education and write a short review for this blog.

-2. self-evaluate my own teaching by writing a reflective blog post every other week.
+2. self-evaluate some aspect of my own teaching via blog post every month.

 3. continue to explore formal professional development opportunities.